jehrocha/myanimelist_etl_pipeline/README.md

 5. Create postgres connection in airflow

-First, get the IP Address of the postgres connection.
+Get the IP Address of the postgres connection.
 In the terminal, run

 ```
 docker ps